Christmas Travel Guide

 Many travelers don’t start thinking about Christmas flights until winter is approaching.
 (Understandably!)
 The problem is that November/December is the toughest time to find a good winter holiday flight.
 If you’ve got a cheap-flight-loving heart, the best strategy is, instead, to book during the opposite season.

 Much like how coats are cheaper in the summer, so too are holiday flights generally cheaper when you book them in the summer.
-So when you’re at your July 4th BBQ, that’s when you should start looking about winter holiday flights.
-And when you’re getting dolled up for that New Year’s ball, that’s when you should start looking about summer flights.
+So when you’re at your July 4th BBQ, that’s when you should start thinking about winter holiday flights.
+And when you’re getting dolled up for that New Year’s ball, that’s when you should start looking for summer flights.

 Remember flexibility is your friend for Christmas flights